agudmundson/mrs-database/README.md

 </ol>

 ## Using the References and Values CSVs:
 The References and Values CSVs are to be used together.

-The references csv holds all of the information about a given article, from study details to which analysis were performed.
-It's important to note that for each reference, there may be multiple entries (<b>ID</b>) if there were results given for multiple experiments (<i>i.e., different brain regions, different pulse sequences, etc.</i>).
+The references CSVs holds all of the information about a given article, from study details to which analysis were performed.
+It's important to note that for each reference, there may be multiple entries (<b>ID</b>) if there were results given for multiple sub-experiments (<i>i.e., different brain regions, different pulse sequences, etc.</i>).

 <ul>
 	<h3><li>References CSVs:</li></h3>